My rating: 5 of 5 stars

 I was the world in which I walked, and what I saw

 Or heard or felt came not but from myself;

 And there I found myself more truly and more strange.

-Stevens’s verse is difficult; it is more readily understood than that of Crane or Moore, not because the references can all be decoded and the allegories explained, as with The Waste Land—some can, though just as often Stevens is pleasuring himself, and/or us, with words (“But ki-ki-ri-ki / Brings no rou-cou, / No rou-cou-cou”)—but because he has a nearly constant subject, which is the vicissitude of the post-Romantic poet’s imaginative power in twentieth-century America.
+Stevens’s verse is difficult; it is more readily understood than that of Crane or Moore, not because the references can all be decoded and the allegories explained, as with The Waste Land—some can, though just as often Stevens is pleasuring himself, and/or us, with words (“But ki-ki-ri-ki / Brings no rou-cou, / No rou-cou-cou”)—but because he has a nearly constant subject, which is the vicissitude of the post-Romantic poet’s imaginative power in 20th-century America.

 The entirety of Harmonium‘s long mock-epic, “The Comedian as the Letter C,” concerns Crispin’s, or the poet’s, attempt to find an aesthetic beyond the faded Romanticism of Old Europe in an American itinerary:

 “The Comedian” is self-lacerating, not only about Crispin’s earlier cultural role as “general lexicographer of mute / And maidenly greenhorns” corrupted by the “distortion of romance,” but also about how his quest for authenticity, for “the veritable ding an sich” or “the fecund minimum,” leads him first to an aesthetic of modernist asceticism—